PacoMax/Microbiota_V4/README.md

    ### run_merge_Vs.sh
    This script merges all the data by 16S region.

-   ### merge_V24.sh

-   This script merges imported data from sequences of different run and 16S regions (V2 and V4).
-It also can be modify in order to include more 16S regions.
-   Before running this, it's necessary to download the updated silva tree version.

    ### Preparing_RDP_class.sh

    This script prepares RDP database for annotation using taxonomy.sh script for different 16S regions.